Welcome to the stunning Lake District and the epic gravel it has to offer!

 What type of bike should I ride?

 This route is ideal for gravel bikes or mountain bikes with lots of smooth gravel and singletrack and no long sections on tarmac.
 Road bikes are not suitable for this ride.
-We have carbon gravel bikes from Pearson available to hire for the day.
-E bikes are not allowed on this ride.

 How do I find out my start time?